-|General surgery||5 months||HonorHealth John C. Lincoln Medical Center and Deer Valley Medical Center|
+|General Surgery||4 months||HonorHealth John C. Lincoln and Deer Valley Medical Centers|

-|Orthopedic surgery||1 month||HonorHealth John C. Lincoln Medical Center|
+|Orthopedic Surgery/Anesthesia||1 month||HonorHealth John C. Lincoln Medical Center|

-|Surgical ICU||1 month||HonorHealth John C. Lincoln Medical Center|
+|Surgical ICU||1 months||HonorHealth John C. Lincoln Medical Center|

-|Vascular surgery||1 month||HonorHealth John C. Lincoln Medical Center|
+|Vascular Surgery||1 month||HonorHealth Deer Valley Medical Center|

 Protected Education Time and Conferences

-Fundamentals of Laparoscopic Skills and Skills Lab:
+Fundamentals of Surgical Skills Lab:

 - Comprehensive surgical techniques are taught in the intern year (as appropriate for level of training)